xpcapital/shake-ios-takehome/README.md

-# Shake iOS Take home
+# Shake iOS

-Takeoff Labs Take Home Exercise
+Takeoff Labs Shake Exercise

 This is a frontend exercise that will give you the chance to see what kind of things we build at Takeoff Labs!